ScottLogic/Technology-Carbon-Standard/pages/information/operational.md

 | Monitor            | 17 - 30            | 30                 |
 | Television         | 40 - 120           | 74                 |

-*Power range and average power of devices, data compiled from Dimpact [^dimpact], Scope3 [^scope3] and Fershad Irani [^fershad] and our own device energy use research.*
+*Power range and average power of devices, data compiled from Dimpact [^dimpact], Scope3 [^scope3], Fershad Irani [^fershad], and our own device energy use research.*

 In the absence of more granular emissions data (such as [Product Carbon Footprint (PCF)](/glossary#product-carbon-footprint-pcf) data), these power figures can be used to estimate annual energy consumption and operational emissions for high-level approximations.

 {% include linkedHeading.html heading="Power Consumption of Servers" level=5 %}

 This section focuses on the energy consumed by on-premise servers, which can significantly contribute to an organisation's carbon footprint due to their high energy usage.
-Server hardware is highly customisable, resulting in large variances in power demands.Benchmarking tools, such as the [SPEC Power Benchmark](../../resources#spec-power-benchmark), can provide information on the typical power draw of different server hardware configurations.
+Server hardware is highly customisable, resulting in large variances in power demands.
+Benchmarking tools, such as the [SPEC Power Benchmark](../../resources#spec-power-benchmark), can provide information on the typical power draw of different server hardware configurations.
 The SPEC Power benchmark evaluates the power and performance characteristics of servers, providing average power draw figures under varying levels of load.

 Here's an example of a [SPEC Power Benchmark summary](https://www.spec.org/power_ssj2008/results/res2019q2/power_ssj2008-20190311-00882.html) for an HPE ProLiant DL580 Gen10 server: